s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 </p>
   <em>Fig. 15: Heatmaps for Sea in Sommer season</em>

 In a further test, two images taken at the same location were analyzed.
 The difference is that one was taken in summer and the other in winter.
 The top 5 predictions for the summer image are distributed in Europe, North America and Central Asia.
 It is striking that all cells are located at approximately the same latitude.
 This could indicate similar characteristics of the vegetation in these areas.
-When analyzing with superpixels and the sliding black box, the more distant vegetation is the most relevant.
+When analyzing with Superpixels and the Sliding BlackBox, the more distant vegetation is the most relevant.
 The foreground is rather uninteresting in both cases, as there is also a slight image blur here.
 The lake area is not of interest for both approaches, beacuse it is not unique for any region worldwide.

 <p>
   <img src="./readme/See_Winter_combined.png" width="350" />